Workouts for 11 year olds to lose weight

 • Add fun competitions to make it more engaging and rewarding

-By sticking to these tips, you can set up a safe exercise routine for 11-year-olds.
-This helps them build good habits and a strong base for their fitness journey10.
+By following these tips, you can establish a safe exercise routine for 11-year-olds.
+This helps them build good habits and a strong base for their fitness journey.

 “Engaging in a structured strength training program can provide youth athletes with a solid foundation in physical fitness and long-term health benefits.”